BrahimBenzekri/SkillZone/README.md

 ## ✨ Features

 Current Implementation:
-- 📚 Comprehensive course catalog
+- 📚 Comprehensive course catalog with distinct soft and hard skills sections
-- 🎥 High-quality video lessons
+- 🎥 High-quality video lessons with custom player controls
-- 👤 User profiles and progress tracking
+- 👤 User profiles with customizable avatars and progress tracking
+- 🎮 Gamified learning with points system and level progression
-- 🎨 Modern and intuitive UI design
+- 🎨 Modern and intuitive UI design with consistent theming
-- 🌙 Custom fonts (Oddval and K2D)
+- 🌙 Custom fonts (Oddval and K2D) for distinctive branding
-- 🎬 Advanced video player with custom controls
-- 📱 Responsive design for various screen sizes
+- 📱 Responsive design for various screen sizes and orientations
-- 🌐 Cross-platform support (iOS, Android, Web)
+- 🌐 Cross-platform support (iOS, Android, Web, macOS, Linux, Windows)

-Planned Features:
-- 📝 Interactive quizzes
-- 🏆 Achievement system
-- 📊 Progress analytics
+- 👨‍🏫 Instructor tools for course creation and management
+- 💳 Secure payment processing for premium content

 ## 🛠️ Technical Details

 ### Built With
-- Flutter
+- Flutter for cross-platform development
-- GetX for state management
+- GetX for state management and navigation
-- Chewie for video playback
+- Chewie and Video Player for media playback
+- Get Storage for local data persistence
+- File Picker and Image Picker for media uploads
-- Custom theming and styling
+- Custom theming and styling throughout

 ### Font Families
-- Oddval (SemiBold, SemiBold Italic)
+- Oddval (SemiBold, SemiBold Italic) for headings and emphasis
-- K2D (ExtraBold)
+- K2D (ExtraBold) for titles and navigation elements

 ### Supported Platforms
 - iOS